 Walking is good for the environment and our health and is a great way to socialise and explore St Andrews.

-- Wee Walk Once a Week (WWOW), a 30-minute lunch walk for staff, by staff.
+- Wee Walk Once a Week (WWOW): a 30-minute lunch walk for staff, by staff.
 The sessions help you meet colleagues, take a break from work, and enjoy the fresh air and the scenery of St Andrews.

-Cycling enables us to explore the surroundings of St Andrews.
-Cycle to Tentsmuir Forest, Falkland or along River Tay to Newburgh.
+Cycling enables us to explore the surroundings of St Andrews, including Tentsmuir Forest, Falkland, and along the River Tay to Newburgh.